 Antique Fino (Fernando de Castilla)

 Fernando de Castilla Antique Fino is around 8-9 years old on average

 The Antique Fino is the ‘old-style Fino’ from Fernando de Castilla, a winter Fino says the Norwegian manager Jan Pettersen.
 It comes from the top of the range Antique series and is older than the bodega’s classic Fino and Fino En Rama (of around 4-5 years).

 The Antique Fino takes grapes from the pago Balbaina, with albariza soils of around 70-80% limestone.
 It is matured in a solera of four criaderas, composed from approximately 30 barrels that were separated from the classic Fino solera and left aside for nearly five years before the first saca and the first refreshments of the new solera.
 This makes it the only solera that Pettersen actively created after taking over the bodega and its wines in 1999.

-It is produced in a traditional way, referring to the fact that it’s fortified to 17% (a second time) upon bottling.
-This practice was fairly common until the late 1980s, but nowadays Fernando de Castilla is virtually the only bodega doing this.
+The Fino Antique is produced in a traditional way, referring to the fact that it’s fortified to 17% (a second time) upon bottling.
+This practice was fairly common until the late 1980s, but nowadays Fernando de Castilla is virtually the only bodega doing this (together with Osborne’s Fino Coquinero).
 Like all the wines of this bodega, it is just gently filtered and cold-stabilized for 24 hours.